Introduction

 Bonus Tip: Invest in Good Monitoring

 The quality of your monitors and headphones has a significant impact on your mixing and mastering decisions.
-Investing in high-quality monitoring equipment ensures that you hear your tracks accurately, allowing you to make precise adjustments.
+Investing in high-quality monitoring equipment ensures that you hear your tracks accurately, allowing you to make precise adjustments so that your mix sounds balanced.

 Tips for Monitoring: